-The two most commonly reported causes of serious injury and death involving mowing equipment are Rollovers and being caught in moving parts Carbon monoxide poisoning and lightning strikes Cuts and burns 2.
-A pre-start inspection should be performed a.
-Once each week b.
-At the start of each work day c.
-Whenever the weather is nice 3.
-When operating a riding mower on a hill, I mow slopes.a.
-Up and downb.
-Across 4.
-When operating a walk behind mower on a hill, I mow slopes. a.
-Up and down b.
-Across 5.
-To avoid, only add blades recommended by the manufacturer. a.
-Running into obstacles b.
-Spinning in circles c.
-Being caught in moving parts Quiz continued on next page
+- 1. The two most commonly reported causes of serious injury and death involving mowing equipment are .

+- (a) Rollovers and being caught in moving parts

+- b.
+Carbon monoxide poisoning and lightning strikes

+- c.
+Cuts and burns

+- 2. A pre-start inspection should be performed .

+- a.
+Once each week

+- D. At the start of each work day

+- c.
+Whenever the weather is nice

+- 3. When operating a riding mower on a hill, I mow slopes.a.
+Up and down

+- b.
+Across

+- 4. When operating a walk behind mower on a hill, I mow slopes.

+- a.
+Up and down

+- b.
+Across

+- 5. To avoid , only add blades recommended by the manufacturer.

+- a.
+Running into obstacles

+- b.
+Spinning in circles

+- C. Being caught in moving parts

+Quiz continued on next page...

-6. Alwaysa.
-Trying to ignoreb Look ahead forc.
-Mowing over obstacles and debris.
-7. Riding mowers are NOTa.
-Mowing grassb Highway travel made for 8.
-Never carry an electric to a Cord b.
-Handle ool by its 9.
-Heat related illnesses are ignored.a.
-Beneficialb Seriousc.
-Exciting very and should not be running equipment, make sure there to prevent carbon monoxide expos-
+6. Always obstacles and debris. a.
+Trying to ignore b Look ahead for c.
+Mowing over 7.
+Riding mowers are NOT made for a.
+Mowing grass b Highway travel 8.
+Never carry an electric tool by its a.
+Cord b.
+Handle 9.
+Heat related illnesses are very and should not be ignored. a.
+Beneficial b Serious c.
+Exciting 10.
+If working indoors with running equipment, make sure there is adequate to prevent carbon monoxide exposure. a.
+Lighting b.
+Fuel C Ventilation e